Enhanced Lidov-Kozai migration and the formation of the transiting giant planet WD1856+534b: Pre-WD Dynamical Evolution

-In addition to the effects of stellar evolution, another planet orbiting closer to host star could have suppressed the LK effect during the MS by augmenting the free precession rate of WD\,1856+534\,b \citep[see][]{HTT1997,PM2017}.
+In addition to the effects of stellar evolution, another planet orbiting closer to the host star could have suppressed the LK effect during the MS by augmenting the free precession rate of WD\,1856\,b \citep[see][]{HTT1997,PM2017}.
 A planet of mass $m'$ at a distance $a' < a_{1,{\rm MS}}$ from the host star would completely suppress LK oscillations of $m_{1}$ if

-A smaller $m'$ would still be sufficient to suppress the high-eccentricity excursion of $m_{1}$.
-If this planet had $a' \lesssim 5 \AU$ during the MS, it would have been engulfed during the AGB stage \citep{MV2012}, thereby ``switching on'' the LK effect during the WD phase.
-The architecture envisioned in this scenario (e.g., two planets between $\sim 1$ and $15 \AU$) is plausible given current knowledge of the population of extrasolar planets.
+A smaller $m'$ would still be sufficient to suppress high-eccentricity excursions of $m_{1}$.
+If this planet had $a' \lesssim 3 \AU$ during the MS, it would have been engulfed during the AGB stage \citep[e.g.,][]{MV2012}, thereby ``switching on'' the LK effect during the WD phase.
+The architecture envisioned in this scenario (i.e., two planets between $\sim 1$ and $20 \AU$) is plausible given current knowledge of the population of extrasolar planets.
 For instance, \citet{Bryan+2016} found that $\sim 50 \%$ of giant planets orbiting between $1$ and $5 \AU$ have companions of comparable mass within a distance of $20 \AU$.